Pyngon/Tetris/README.md

 # Tetris
 A simple tetris game written in Javascript.

-# To play
+## To play
 Clone the project to your computer and open tetris.html in your browser.
-Use arrow key to move the piece, and space bar to drop.
+Use arrow key to move the piece, and spacebar to drop.